 Organizational Performance (OP) Coef.
 P>t 95% Conf.
 Interval

 Internal Drivers 0.401 0.029 0.044, 0.760

 constant 18.344 0.001 8.709, 27.979

-^{}Significant at 95% CI
+Significant at 95% CI

-Regarding our findings, various studies have also found that organizational performance can be significantly impacted by both internal and external factors (Islam and Anis, 2018) (Dorothy Chebichii et al., 2021b) (Masudin, 2019).
+Regarding our findings, various studies have also found that organizational performance can be significantly impacted by both internal and external factors (Islam and Anis, 2018) (Masudin, 2019).
 About organizational performance, one of the most vital internal drivers is the commitment that management possesses.
-This implies that enhancing internal drivers such as top management taking high responsibility and investing in GSCM practices, committing to sustainability aspects of the industry, and increasing employee engagement and training can highly contribute to organizational performance (Fahimnia et al., 2015).
+Enhancing internal drivers, such as top management taking greater responsibility, investing in GSCM practices, committing to sustainability within the industry, and increasing employee engagement and training, can significantly contribute to improving organizational performance.

 External barriers have also been discussed by other studies that have indicated that they affect organizational performance in the beverage manufacturing industry.
 These external barriers include weak stakeholder pressures, a lack of legal and regulatory frameworks, and supplier readiness.
 For instance, in some countries, there may be a lack of government regulations or incentives that encourage companies to adopt GSCM practices (Rauer and Kaufmann, 2015).

 Additionally, stakeholders, including customers, investors, and NGOs, may not prioritize environmental considerations when evaluating companies, which can reduce the incentives for beverage manufacturers to invest in GSCM practices.
 Finally, suppliers may not be ready or willing to adopt GSCM practices, which can limit the ability of beverage manufacturers to implement such practices across their supply chains (Kuwornu et al., 2023).